 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 It can be provided at any stage of a child or young person's life to parents, children or whole families.
-Any pupil may benefit from early help, but staff should be particularly alert to the potential need for early help for pupils who:
+Any pupil may benefit from Early Help, but staff should be particularly alert to the potential need for Early Help for pupils who:

-- Are disabled or have certain health conditions and have specific additional needs. - Have special educational needs (whether or not they have a statutory EHC plan). - Have a mental health need. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing/going missing from care or from home. - Misuse drugs or alcohol. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are in a family circumstance presenting challenges such as substance abuse, adult mental health problems or domestic abuse. - Are returned home to their family from care. - Show early signs of abuse and/or neglect. - Are at risk of being radicalised or exploited. - Have a family member in prison, or are affected by parental offending. - Are at risk of 'honour-based' abuse such as FGM or forced marriage. - Are privately fostered. - Are persistently absent from education, including persistent absences for part of the school day.
+- Are disabled or have certain health conditions and have specific additional needs. - Have special educational needs (whether or not they have a statutory EHC plan). - Have a mental health need. - Are young carers. - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines. - Are frequently missing/going missing from care or from home. - Have experienced multiple suspensions, are at risk of being permanently excluded from schools, colleges and in Alternative Provision or a Pupil Referral Unit. - Misuse drugs or alcohol. - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation. - Are in a family circumstance presenting challenges such as substance abuse, adult mental health problems or domestic abuse. - Are returned home to their family from care. - Show early signs of abuse and/or neglect. - Are at risk of being radicalised or exploited. - Have a family member in prison or are affected by parental offending. - Are at risk of 'honour-based' abuse such as FGM or forced marriage. - Are privately fostered. - Are persistently absent from education, including persistent absences for part of the school day.